Sa1dzhan/isItPalindrome/README.md

 # isItPalindrome
 My first small introductory project into basics HTML, CSS and JavaScript.
+I have learned from www.freecodecamp.org and built the project there.